ag-informatics/ag-informatics-course/module5/lab5/README.md

 ```

 ## Part 1: Paper Prototpying
-During Lecture 5.3 (Tuesday, Oct 26), you will bring a paper prototype of a new feature you'd like to test out for the ACRE Farm Management App you built in Module 4.
-I will provide feedback and you will do some "lite" user testing on your prototype.
+You will create a paper prototype of a new feature you'd like to test out for the ACRE Farm Management App you built in Module 4.
+You will need to "run" your prototype with 1-2 other people and have them provide feedback - i.e. some "lite" user testing on your prototype.
 As you are watching people "use" your prototype, make notes so that you can answer a questions listed below in your README.MD file

 > In your README.MD file, create a heading called "Paper Prototype User Feedback", and describe, in brief:
 > - Where did users get stuck?